quadbio/latent-lego/docs/index.md

 ## Overview

-LatentLego is designed to be a flexible kit for defining autoencoders by providing standard building blocks that can be freely assembled.
+LatentLego is designed to be a flexible kit for defining autoencoders by providing common building blocks that can be freely assembled.
 Here's an overview:

-* `latent.models` - Here you can find Keras-compatible implementations of common single-cell architectures, such as the `ZINBAutoencoder` ([Erslan 2019](https://www.nature.com/articles/s41467-018-07931-2)) or the `NegativeBinomialVAE` ([Lopez 2018](https://www.nature.com/articles/s41592-018-0229-2)).
+* `latent.models` - Here you can find Keras-compatible implementations of common single-cell autoencoder architectures, such as the `ZINBAutoencoder` ([Erslan 2019](https://www.nature.com/articles/s41467-018-07931-2)) or the `NegativeBinomialVAE` ([Lopez 2018](https://www.nature.com/articles/s41592-018-0229-2)).
 I also implemented some more experimental architectures like the `TopologicalAutoencoder` ([Moor 2019](https://arxiv.org/abs/1906.00722)).

 * `latent.modules` - Here live the lower level building blocks of autoencoders, namely `encoder` and `decoder` models that can be freely assembled to produce autoencoder models.
 E.g., using a `VariationalEncoder` with a `PoissonDecoder` produces a `PoissonVAE`, a variational autoencoder with a poisson reconstruction loss.